Aldine Theatre, Philadelphia, Pennsylvania - February 27, 1922

 In explanation of her contention, Miss Bellamy says: "In 'Hail the Woman,' I take the part of Nan, who suffers for her love, until death releases her.
 When I interpret poor Nan and her tragic fate, I do not allow myself to think 'I am this one girl, who lives this man, and suffers.'
 Instead of that, I think:

-the expression of all the women in the world who have suffered
+"'I am the expression of all the women in the world

 Miss Bellamy believes that the motion picture brings glory and glamor into millions of otherwise drab and humdrum lives, since it opens new worlds of beauty and throught.
 She says: